adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 Simply delete everything between the header and footer, and make sure to cover all sections within the file.

-### 3. Update Tutorial App Code to Enable EdgeBridge functionality
+### 3. Update tutorial app code to enable Edge Bridge functionality
 There are two files that need to be updated to enable the Edge Bridge extension:
 1. `AppDelegate.swift`
 2. `SceneDelegate.swift`